 Finally, the new position is filled and the first working day of the new employee begins.
-Nervousness is pre-programmed, especially on the employee side.
-But the HR department is also confronted with special circumstances with every new hire and naturally wants the career start to be particularly easy and smooth.
+Nervousness is inevitable, especially on the part of the employee.
+But the HR department is also confronted with special circumstances with every new hire and naturally wants the start of the job to be particularly easy and smooth.
 We have created a checklist for your HR department that makes the career entry of new colleagues as easy as possible for both sides.

 Why is a successful onboarding process so important?

-As a member of the HR department, you should take advantage of this euphoria and familiarize the employee with the processes and structure of the company in a structured manner and at the right pace.
+As a member of the HR department, you should take advantage of this euphoria and familiarise the employee with the processes and structure of the company in a structured way and at the right pace.
 Jumping in at the deep end can be overwhelming for many newcomers.
-With our onboarding checklist, everyone knows what needs to be done and the status of each step can be better understood, both by the new employee and by their HR department.
+With our onboarding checklist, everyone knows what needs to be done and the status of the individual steps can be better understood, both by the new employee and by your HR department.

 Structure of our template for employee onboarding

 Our template consists of three interlinked tables.
-We created our employee onboarding template from a startup perspective, but the flexibility of our templates makes it easily adaptable to any size company.
-As an HR department, simply add relevant aspects and give the template exactly the structure that suits your business.
+We have created our employee onboarding template from a start-up perspective, but the flexibility of our templates makes it easily adaptable to any size of business.
+As an HR department, simply add relevant aspects and give the template exactly the structure that suits your company.

 In the following we describe the structure of our template: